Azmenezi/assessment-maker/README.md

 ## License

-[Add your license information here]
+This project is licensed under the MIT License.

 ## Support

-For issues and questions, please create an issue in the repository.
+For issues and questions:

----

-**Note**: This application is designed for professional penetration testing workflows and includes features for comprehensive security assessment documentation.
+1. Check the troubleshooting section
+2. Review the API documentation
+3. Check browser console for errors
+4. Verify server logs for backend issues